23 entities 4 actions 4 events 4 causal chains 10 temporal relations

 }

-Temporal Marker: After completing records review
+Temporal Marker: After completing the retrospective five-year review

 Fulfills Obligations: